sud0n1m/iamnotaprogrammer.com/_posts/2013-11-24-Remote-teams.md

 * We want to hire the best people regardless of location
 * I don't want to tie myself (or the company) to New York City.
 It has a ridiculous cost of living, but it's a great place.
 * We could give employees the opportunity to be nomadic and work while exploring the world.
-What if you wanted to spend 2 months in Asia, and didn't want to quite your job or wait until retirement?
+What if you wanted to spend 2 months in Asia, and didn't want to quit your job or wait until retirement?

 There's a tremendous feeling of freedom when you abandon the shackles of a specific location.